 Superintendent’s Cabinet and District Leadership Team

-We are thrilled to announce that after a rigorous selection process, we have talented and experienced leaders who are now part of the Superintendent’s Cabinet and District Leadership Team.
-Click on their names below to learn more about them and the experience they will bring to DPS.
+After a rigorous selection process, we have talented and experienced leaders who are now part of the Superintendent’s Cabinet and District Leadership Team.
+Click on their names below to learn more about each leader and the unique experience they bring to DPS.

 Deputy Superintendent of Schools - Dr. Anthony Smith